sathyajee/Amazon_API/README.md

 ## Installation and Setup

-1. Clone the repository: `git clone https://github.com/Percussor-hash/Amazon_API.git`
+1. Clone the repository: `git clone https://github.com/sathyajee/Amazon_API.git`
-2. Install the dependencies: `npm install`
-3. Configure the necessary environment variables (such as `PORT` for the server).
+2. Configure the necessary environment variables (such as `PORT` for the server).

 ## Usage